 Many people probably wouldn’t even think to question whether or not they can bring Lysol on a plane, but might be surprised to find out that it’s actually not allowed.

-The following will give you full details of what disinfectant spray types you can take in carry on or checked baggage on a plane.
+The following will give you full details of whether you can take Lysol on a plane in either liquid or wipe form as well as what disinfectant spray types you can take in carry on or checked baggage on a plane.

 Can you take Lysol through airport security